 top of page

-How I Work on Figurative Language Goals in Elementary Speech Therapy
+How I Work on Figurative Language Goals in Elementary Speech and Language Therapy

-Using storybooks and graphic organizers makes targeting figurative language goals in speech therapy a -- ahem -- piece of cake!
+Using storybooks and graphic organizers makes targeting figurative language goals in speech-language therapy a -- ahem -- piece of cake!

 *Free download below*